 You can either visit their office and apply personally or send them an email with your CV.
 But research first which shipping agencies are approved by the DMW or POEA.

-During the application process, you will undergo a series of exams and interviews before landing on any company.
+During the application process, you will undergo a series of exams and face questions during interview before landing on any company.

 This is more difficult for applicant cadets who have no one to back them up.
 Shipping companies have reasons why they need a backer and that is out of our control.
 But fear not, here is a guide for you to get hired without any backer.